 a.
 All studies using DEA-controlled substances must be supervised by a Qualified Scientist who is licensed by the DEA (or other international regulatory body) for use of the controlled substance.

 b.
-All studies using DEA Schedule 1 substances must have the research protocol approved by DEA before research begins.
+All studies using DEA Schedule 1 substances (including marijuana) must have the research protocol approved by DEA before research begins.
 Schedule 2, 3 and 4 substances do not require protocol approval by DEA.

 2. Prescription Drugs